-Second semester: Travel to a field-service site for hands-on learning of community-development skills.
-Spend the 16-week semester working and studying with a local community.
+Second semester: Travel to a field-service site for a three-week, hands-on learning opportunity working and studying with a local community.
 This is Rotation 2—Experiential Learning.

 Third and fourth semesters: An internship at a carefully selected learning site solidifies your experiential learning and expands your career opportunities and network.
 You may intern at your place of employment or at a non-governmental organization.
 These two semesters constitute Rotation 3—Extended Internship.

 Fifth semester: Prepare and defend your learning with an ePortfolio.
 This is Rotation 4—Learning Defense.